OBDS-Training/OBDS_Precourse_Setup/Atom_troubleshooting.md

 The top line thats printed should contain the path to your conda installation and look something like this:
 `/Users/charlie/miniconda/envs/obds-py3/lib/python3.8`

-If it's not don't worry we just need to do a couple more steps - see fix 1 below
+If it's not don't worry we just need to do a couple more steps

  9) Look at you $PATH variable that was printed